Night Wolf 8: Chapter 8

 "They only send money to those foreign trash while letting our soldiers starve!"
 0

-"We want to change all of this!
-We want those sons of bitches in office to see that the people of this country are the real bosses!"
+"We're going to change all of this!
+We're going to show these sons of bitches Politicians that the people of this country are the real bosses!"
 0

-Francis Rain stood off to the side, a slight smile on his lips as he surveyed the blaze ignited by Carter.
-A glimmer of profound light flickered in his eyes.
+Francis Rain stood nearby, a slight smile playing on his lips as he surveyed the fire ignited by Carter, a glimmer of profound light flickering in his eyes.
 0

 Table of Contents